reactabular/reactabular/packages/reactabular-column-extensions/README.md

 `highlightCell` injects the configuration expected by highlighting functionality from `searchtabular` if `cell.highlight` is set.
 You have to connect the highlighting logic with your data processing to make this work.

-**`extensions.resizableHeader({ window, onDragColumn, props }) => <extension>`**
+**`extensions.resizableHeader({ window, onDragColumnStart, onDragColumn, onDragColumnEnd, props }) => <extension>`**

 `resizableHeader` injects the configuration required for resizable headers if `header.resizable` is set.
 It accepts `window` so you can make resizing work in an iframe.
 Most often you don't need to touch the parameter, though.
-You should define `onDragColumn(width, { column }` handler and deal with the new width there. `reactabular-resizable` can be useful there. `props` allow you to inject custom styling/props to `resizable.column`.
+You should define `onDragColumn(width, { column }` handler and deal with the new width there. `reactabular-resizable` can be useful for that purpose. `props` allow you to inject custom styling/props to `resizable.column`.

 **`extensions.sortableHeader({ sortingColumns, onSort, props, strategy }) => <extension>`**